-Dr. Richard Wiedower chooses carefully which and when radiographs are taken.
+Dr. Woods and Dr. Wiedower choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.
 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.
 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Laser dentistry is one of dentistry’s most current advances.
 The laser delivers energy in the form of light.
 Depending on the intended result, this energy travels at different wavelengths and is absorbed by a “target.”
 In dentistry, these targets can be enamel, bone, decay, &/or all soft tissue.
 Each one absorbs a different wavelength of light while reflecting others.
 In our office, laser dentistry is used for soft tissue related procedures.
 When used on soft tissue (surgical) procedures it eliminates the need for suturing, and healing is much faster.

 Questions?
 Call us at Westport Dental Conway Phone Number (501) 327-9988 to make an appointment with Westport Dental in Conway.